thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-gbq-add.md

 ---
 Once ThoughtSpot Embrace is enabled, you can add a connection to a BigQuery database.
 This allows you to perform a live query of the external database to create answers and pinboards, without having to bring the data into ThoughtSpot.

+Before you can create a connection, you must create a custom role.
+For more information, see [Prerequisites]({{ site.baseurl }}/data-integrate/embrace/ts-cloud-embrace-gbq-prerequisites.html)

 To add a connection to BigQuery:

 1. Click **Data** in the top navigation bar.